krishafulfagar7/fda-drug-pipeline/README.md

 To use the scraper, manage the OpenAI API key through one of the following methods:
 1. **Environment Variable**: Store the API key in an environment variable which the scraper accesses.
 2. **Direct Specification**: Directly pass the API key to the function when invoking it.

-The main function, `scrape_new_drug_approvals_data`, supports:
-- **Standalone Execution**: Updates a local CSV file with the latest drug approvals.
-- **Integration with Dash**: Returns a DataFrame directly, enabling real-time data refresh in Dash applications whenever invoked.

 ## 🌐 Example Integration